-Since winning the Les Enfants Terribles Award 2014 with our debut production The Hive, we have developed a reputation for bringing explosive visual imagination to our original works, including in our outdoor clowning piece 'Monotone Man' commissioned by Lyric Hammersmith, Imagine Watford, GDIF and Latitude.
+Since winning the Les Enfants Terribles Award 2014 with our debut production The Hive, we have developed a reputation for bringing 'explosive visual imagination' to our work, including in our outdoor clowning piece 'Monotone Man' commissioned by Lyric Hammersmith, Imagine Watford, GDIF and Latitude.

-The Human Zoo ensemble have come together through non-traditional, alternative training routes, including Fourth Monkey Theatre Company, National Youth Theatre, Roundhouse Circus Skills, Little Angel's Puppetry Foundation and NYFA.
-We represent a new generation of theatre makers who are finding their voice in the industry via practical training and hands on experience.
+The Human Zoo ensemble have come together through non-traditional, alternative training routes, representing a new generation of theatre makers who are finding their voice in the industry via practical training and hands on experience.

 As part of our work, Human Zoo offers an extensive and dedicated attitude to creating valuable, meaningful and important engagement projects and opportunities to support and enhance our touring work.
 These can be partnered with our central touring programme, or created as stand alone projects.

-Human Zoo practitioners have facilitated workshops and projects at Caterham School, Warwick Boys School, The Castle, Lincoln Drill Hall, Royal Holloway University, Glenthorne School, Groombridge Place, Prospero Theatre (inclusive arts org), in care homes and in partnership with many other organisations.
+Human Zoo practitioners have facilitated workshops and projects at Cornerstone Arts Centre, Fourth Monkey Theatre Company, Lincoln Drill Hall, Caterham School, Warwick Boys School, The Castle, Royal Holloway University, Glenthorne School, Groombridge Place, Prospero Theatre (inclusive arts org), in care homes and in partnership with many other organisations.
 We believe that the conversations we have with our audiences about our work are of equal importance to the work itself, and we dedicate ourselves to maintaining a sharing, generous attitude towards engagement work as a vital part of our creative output.

 The company are very proud to be mentored by Lee Simpson, Co-Artistic Director of the critically acclaimed company 'Improbable', Les Enfants Terribles, who supported our show in Edinburgh 2014 and offer continued advice and mentorship, Kath Burlinson, founder of the Authentic Artist Collective and Chris Grady.